Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/05/can-labels-save-pie-charts.md

 I recently received this interesting question through the contact form.
 I always relish an opportunity to challenge my assumptions and opinions on pie charts – even though I appear to be a bit of a zealot.
 One day, I may even be convinced that I am wrong.
 Here’s the question:

-> “It seems to me that the telling difference isn’t the shape of the chart isn’t the problem, but the lack of labels on the pie chart.
-Compare a pie chart with percentages labelled with a column chart without percentages and wouldn’t you have similar problems?”
+> It seems to me that the telling difference isn’t the shape of the chart isn’t the problem, but the lack of labels on the pie chart.
+Compare a pie chart with percentages labelled with a column chart without percentages and wouldn’t you have similar problems?

 Good question.
 Here is my take on answering the question…